InBetweenNames/gentooLTO/README.md

 After running this configuration for long enough, it seems stable for personal use, and it is the configuration I use on my desktop right now.
 I see no need to revert anything, but YMMV.
 If anything this repository can be used as a canary to see which packages exhibit undefined behaviour in C or C++.

-I have over 1500 packages installed on my system at this time, and I did an `emerge -e @world` before I uploaded my configuration to this repository.
-All currently installed packages in my system, including deep dependencies, can be found in the file `worldsetdeep`.
-Considering how few exceptions I have listed here, I find these results encouraging.
+I have over 1600 packages installed on my system at this time, and I did an `emerge -e @world` before I uploaded my configuration to this repository.
+Considering how few exceptions there are listed here, I find these results encouraging.
 Perhaps we are closer than we think to an LTOed default Gentoo system?

 ## Goals of this project

 Ideally, it should be possible to build Gentoo with LTO by default, no exceptions.
 I'm not sure if we'll ever get to that point, but I think it's worthwhile trying.
 At the very least, we'll help catch undefined behaviour and packages that don't respect LDFLAGS, a worthwhile endeavour in its own right.
 If we could demonstrate that O3 and Graphite produce tangible benefits, perhaps we could even change the "O2-by-default" perception many people have.
-The internal compiler errors produced by GCC with Graphite should make for some good bug reports.
+The internal compiler errors produced by GCC with the GentooLTO optimization settings should make for some good bug reports.

 ## How to contribute

-The easiest way to contribute would be to test this on your own system and contribute your LTO, Graphite, and O3 overrides here.
+The easiest way to contribute is to try it out!
+Then contribute your package overrides here.
 If you want to contribute new compiler flags, understand that these must keep with the overall philosophy of this repository: allow the compiler to make the final call as to whether a transformation should be applied or not.

 If you are willing to, try investigating things on a per-package basis to see if the problem can be corrected at the ebuild level.
 If not, consider sending a patch upstream to fix the problem.
 This could be very difficult, but would help a lot in keeping things clean here.